Charles E W Bean, Diaries, AWM38 3DRL 606/43/1 - April - May 1916 - Part 4

 the matter

 Lieut.
-H. Blanchard B
+N. Blanchard [shorthand] B

-Capt.
-Hoskings C badly [[shorthand]]
+Capt. - Hoskings C badly [shorthand]

 Lieut JW Connor B